walkerleigh/companion.home-assistant/docs/notifications/basic.md

 ### Notification Channels

-Notification channels (on some devices: _notification categories_) allow you to separate your notifications easily (i.e. alarm vs laundry) and customize aspects like the notification sound and a lot of other device specific features.
+Notification channels (on some devices: _notification categories_) allow you to separate your notifications easily (e.g. alarm vs laundry) and customize aspects like the notification sound and a lot of other device specific features.
 Devices running Android 8.0+ are able to create and manage notification channels on the fly using automations.
 Once a channel is created you can navigate to your notification settings and you will find the newly created channel, from there you can customize the behavior based on what your device allows.

 #### Creating a channel